PrimeAL/SC2002-OOP/README.md

 # SC2002
 Developing a Hospital Management System (HMS) with java

+# Instructions to start
+HMS:
+When logging in, you will be prompted on whether you wish to refresh the data from the csv.
+If you would like to test the saving feature, type in 0, otherwise, if you which to start all over, type in 1.

+All users:
+When you first login, the default password will be "default".
+The username would be the specific id that all roles have.
+This is under the assumption that the user already know their id.
+In real application, this would have been the NRIC.
+Next, you would have to change password the first time you login.

+Doctor:
+When first initialised, doctors will have no appointment slots.
+You would be required to add appointment slots where the doctor would be available for the patient to see those slots.

 # Branches:
 1. **TRY TO BRANCH EVERYTIME YOU WORK ON A NEW FEATURE**
 2. **DO NOT PUSH TO MAIN**